tcolar/goed/Readme.md

 One of the main source of inspiration is Acme, however it will be more configurable and less mouse reliant.

-That is not to say it will necessarely be "keyboard only" and it won't rely on "modes" as Vi and Emacs do.
+That is not to say it will be "keyboard only" ant it will likely not rely on "modes" as Vi and Emacs do.

 Early screenshot (12/7/2014):
 ![Screenshot](https://raw.github.com/tcolar/goed/master/screenshot.png)